huriya-geek/myprojects/Answers to technical questions.md

 (2).
 How would you track down a performance issue in production?
 Have you ever had to do this?
 	=> There could be several reasons for performance issue in production.
-I would analyze the following things in order to track down the performance issue.
+I would analyze the following things in order to track down the performance issue,
-	1. Network Connectivity
+	1. Network Connectivity,
-	2. Server Speed and Loading Time
+	2. Server Speed and Loading Time,
-	3. Analyzing code (Poorly written code must be improvised if found any)
+	3. Analyzing code (Poorly written code must be improvised if found any),
-	4. Load Balancing
+	4. Load Balancing,
-	5. Checking specific HTML Title tags
+	5. Checking specific HTML Title tags,
-	6. Checking if there is Traffic Spikes
+	6. Checking if there is Traffic Spikes,
 	7. I will use Google Analytics tool in order to track down performance issue in a better way.

 (3).
 Please describe yourself using JSON.